Measuring Information Transfer in Neural Networks: Measuring Information Transfer in Continual Learning

 \textbf{$L_{IA}$ measures forgetting while performance alone does not}.
 We found that performance on past tasks is largely irrelevant to the performance on future tasks.
 Model information (as measured by $L_{IA}$), however, is correlated with both performance and model information on future tasks.
 This indicates that $L_{IA}$ is a reasonable measure of generalizable knowledge in the model: Models with larger $L_{IA}$ preserve more information about past tasks, thus transfer more effectively to new tasks.

 $L_{IA}$ can also help us understand why measuring forgetting with performance alone is flawed.
-Table \ref{tab:paradigms} listed three common strategies to deal with the final output layer in continual learning.
-Using EWC on the three designs yields very different results in performance (Table \ref{tab:paradigms}).
+Figure \ref{fig:paradigms} shows three common strategies to deal with the final output layer in continual learning.
+Using EWC in the three situations yields very different results in performance (Table \ref{tab:paradigms}).
 Only ``separate'' is able to perform well, because it keeps the final layer of past tasks intact.
 However, from $L_{IA}$, one is able to tell that the ``separate'' and the ``union'' strategies are very similar in the ability to preserve information. ``Reuse'' is less effective because the shared final layer impedes learning.